|Med School Preferences in Majors||Science vs Non-Science Major|

 Question: Hi HPA, I had a quick question about molecular biology and med school.
 I noticed that most MOL majors are also premed.
 Is there any correlation between these two things?
 Do you have to be passionate about molecular biology in order to become a good doctor?
 Or is it because med school studies focus on molecular biology?
 I've just discovered recently that I'm not particularly passionate about molecular biology, but I am still interested in being a premed.
 I'm just worried that if becoming a doctor/being premed means that I will need to be passionate about MOL, I may not be cut out for med school after all.

 Answer: You certainly do not have to major in MOL as a prehealth student.
 If you are turned off by science completely, then of course a science-based profession like medicine will make you an unhappy professional.
-However, you do not have to be passionate about molecular biology per se.
-Perhaps other fields of biology (evolution, ecology) get you excited?
-Perhaps chemistry, biochemistry, physics?
-Perhaps computer science or math or biotechnology?
+However, you do not have to be passionate about molecular biology in the way that the concentration is designed at Princeton.
+Perhaps other fields of biology (evolution, ecology, neuroscience) are more appealing?
+Perhaps chemistry, computer science or math or biotechnology?
 A scientific mind can find any number of rich fields during the undergraduate years and any number of areas of expression in the medical profession.
 As for your choice of a concentration, study what you love.
 Many premeds major in the humanities and social sciences, everything from French to Philosophy to Anthropology to Classics to WWS, as well as the sciences.
-And medical schools are increasingly interested in applicants with broad academic backgrounds.
-The point is to have a fulfilling academic experience, particularly in your independent work and upper-level courses in your concentration, to go off into medicine with a clear sense of what your background brings to the patient’s bedside.
+And medical schools are interested in applicants with broad academic backgrounds: a diversity of opinions and backgrounds will create a richer learning environment in the medical school classroom.
+The point is to have a fulfilling academic experience, particularly in your independent work and upper-level courses in your concentration, to go into medicine with a clear sense of what your background brings to the patient’s bedside.

 Science or Non-Science Major?